 Besides that they were free, the pamphlet inside actually came with instructions in English.
 Total bonus for us as newly arrived expats in Switzerland.

+Hallelujah!
 Maybe, just maybe, we’ll survive a nuclear disaster.

 In case of a nuclear incident in which radioactive material is released into the environment, a single potassium iodide pill can be taken to protect an individual for up to 24 hours after exposure.
 The tablet prevents the body’s thyroid from absorbing harmful radioactive iodine.
 We didn’t know any of that until today.

 The country has a total of four.
 A fifth plant in Vaud about 25 km from us was destroyed by a partial core meltdown in 1969 after only a few years of use.
 It was decommissioned in the late 1980s.

 More recent polls from Swiss citizens, however, reflect that the majority are in support of continued reliance on nuclear power as long as it continues to be “safe” and cost effective.
 Most don’t support shutting down the power plants if it leaves the country dependent on other countries for power or if it disrupts current supply.
 Considering that nuclear power provides about 40% of the country’s electricity, that’s a tall order.

 In fact, the Pilgrim Nuclear Station in Massachusetts is over 4,000 km from Eugene, Oregon, where we lived for the past seven years.
 As one of the US’s easternmost nuclear facilities, this facility is nearly as far from the west coast of the US as it is from the coast of Portugal.
 For those who live in the western US, nuclear power isn’t something many folks really think about.
 We certainly never have.

 In 1984, a newer nuclear power facility now known as The Columbia Generating Station came online and has been operating on the Hanford complex for the last three decades.
 While it was in operation when I moved to Washington, I lived over 350 miles from the plant.
 I didn’t even know it existed or that it was cranking out 10% of the state’s electricity.

-For anyone wondering, the US currently has about 60 nuclear power plants with 99 active reactors in 30 states.
+In total, the US currently has about 60 nuclear power plants with 99 active reactors in 30 states.
 These plants provide 20% of the electricity for the entire US.
 The map of plant locations is pretty astounding, with the vast majority falling east of the Mississippi.
 It’s just one more nail in the coffin for the entire eastern half of the country.

 Official website for the Hanford National Historical Park.
 Hanford is a nuclear complex affiliated with the Manhattan Project during WWII.
 Though mostly decommissioned, a portion of it is now a US National Historic Park and is overseen by the US National Park Service.
-Visitors can tour the famous “B reactor”.
+Visitors can tour the famous “B Reactor.”